arthur5120/real-time-chat-app/--todo-list.md

 # Clicking the area above the title doesn't remove the user inactive status.
 [DONE]
 # Edited status not showing on the other chats when freshly editing a message for the first time.
 # Adding a message to local chat erroneously for a moment before the chat loads the correct messages.
 # Editing message and clicking off of it deletes the text content.
+[DONE]

 // Done yesterday

-Replace the onBlur event confirm button ref for a prefix to include the other ones.
-Place useEffect to update the chat style upon session expiration.
+Add useEffect with an event listener monitoring the click to update the inactivity status.
-Restore last method of incrementing to reload state due to problems on some browsers.
-Change the message container to include flex-shrink-1 so it adapts correctly.
-Change cancel button to allow blank text as a valid previous message.

 // Done today

-Add useEffect with an event listener monitoring the click to update the inactivity status.
+Change editable message onBlur event to fix the text being deleted when clicking off of it during edit mode.
+Move inactivity event listener to a different useEffect to prevent it from not running at times.
+Convert ternary operators to if statements for user activity status styling for compatibility with some browsers.